jdegand/shoppingify-frontend/README.md

 ## Thoughts

 - Added basic testing with Cypress
-- Used a cypress.env.json for env variables in the cypress tests
+- Used a `cypress.env.json` for `env` variables in the Cypress tests.
 - Need to change username for register test each time - could possibly use nanoid for random value for name but can't reuse that user for login tests easily - have to look up in mongo atlas
 - Can install eslint plugin to prevent errors in terminal when looking at the cypress e2e test files
 - Home component holds state - pass as props to other components
 - Project may have benefited from global state management but I do not think it is necessary
 - No categories selection panel
 - Build this desktop first - is design really mobile friendly? - mobile styling based on 375px width - did not look at all possible screen sizes - Tweaks are required for most sizes since I used grids with set pixel values vs percentages
 - Overflow containers could be annoying on mobile
 - Put the item panel after the other 2 sections - easiest mobile solution
 - Mobile - ItemDetail comes after the cart - not great at all - scroll to its location?